bcoles/kasld/docs/limitations.md

 the base directly.
 A clean KASLD run raises the cost of defeating KASLR from a given vantage; it does not prove KASLR intact.

+Where a mandatory access control policy is enforcing, the assessment credits it with a denial only when the component declares sysctl gates and none of them accounts for the outcome — so an ordinary file-permission denial is never reported as a policy decision, and the policy's true contribution is at least what the report attributes to it.

 The same applies to what a run *emits*: [footprint.md](footprint.md) bounds KASLD's observability — it is loud by design, and its default footprint is an upper bound on what a monitored host sees, not what a tuned adversary produces.